notkarlmarx/my-software-development-blog/README.md

-# notkarlmarx: A software development blog
+# dotkarl: A software development blog

 This project contains the code for my personal software development blog.
-It does not contain the code for Karl Marx' *Capital*.

 This blog is created using static site generator [Hugo](https://gohugo.io/).